KayleeMcLaren/KayleeMcLaren/README.md

 ## 🚀 About Me

-I'm a DevOps Engineer transitioning from Cloud Engineering, with a passion for infrastructure automation and reliable systems.
+I'm a DevOps Engineer transitioning from Software Developement, with a passion for infrastructure automation and reliable systems.
 My experience spans production fintech systems, Infrastructure as Code with Terraform, and building tools that improve operational efficiency.

 **My approach:**
 Hands-on learning through real projects, not just tutorials.
 Every repository here represents something I've actually built, deployed, and debugged.